 AECC University College is committed to developing websites that are fully inclusive and are actively making every effort to ensure that all pages on the public facing website comply with web accessibility guidelines.
-Should you be unable to access any part of our website, please contact email@example.com or call the marketing team where we will endeavour to provide accessible alternative inline with your needs.
+Should you be unable to access any part of our website, please contact the marketing team by calling us on the form below they will endeavour to provide accessible alternative inline with your needs.

 It is our aim to provide a consistently high level of usability for our entire customer base by making improvements to our website and providing links to tools to enable particular disabled user groups to have a better experience on our website.